 - Barcelona: Sagrada Familia, the Gothic Quarter, Casa Milà, Picasso Museu, the Palace of Catalan Music, Parc Güell, Casa Batlló, and the neighborhood around La Rambla.
 On the weekend visit Bogatell beach or La Barceloneta fishing village.

-- Madrid: When in Spain's capital, visit the Plaza Mayor, Parque del Retiro, Museo Nacional de Prado, Palacio Real, Puerta del Sol and the clock tower.
+- Madrid: When in Spain's capital, visit the Plaza Mayor, Parque del Retiro, Museo Nacional de Prado, Palacio Real, Puerta del Sol, and the clock tower.
 Get delicious churros with chocolate, and stroll through the historic Mercado de San Miguel and the antique market of El Rastro.

 - Bilbao: Guggenheim Museum.
 You can reach Bilbao by bus (5 hours) or plane (1 hour) from Madrid and many other places in Spain.

 - Santiago: Catedral de Santiago de Compostela.
 You can reach Santiago de Compostela by train from Madrid (4 hours), and plane (3.5 hours).
 But also from many other parts of the country.
-You can also connect Santiago de Compostela from Porto in Portugal by bus (3.5 hours) or train (4.5 hours).
+You can also connect to Santiago de Compostela from Porto in Portugal by bus (3.5 hours) or train (4.5 hours).

 - Cordoba: Patios.
 On the way between Madrid and Seville, you can stop at the beautiful little town of Cordoba.
+Cordoba lacks a coffee shop, the only one I found was The Golden Stack.

 - Granada: Alhambra.